vishwanaik15/DataMining_Project/README.md

 Aim of this project:<br>
 ---

-The Aim of a project to recommend a mobile phone using classifaction methods on 1.4 million cell phone reviews dataset.I have used three classifiers.
+The Aim of a project to recommend a mobile phone using classification methods on 1.4 million cell phone reviews dataset.I have used three classifiers.

 <ul><li>Linear Support vector machine</li>
 <li>Rigid classifier</li>